-5. Risks related to employee matters and managing growth
+4. Risks related to employee matters and managing growth

-We only have a limited number of employees to manage and operate our business commercialization of vilobelimab requires us to optimize cash utilization and to manage and operate our business with limited personnel.
+We only have a limited number of employees to manage and operate our business

+As of December 31, 2023, we had 66 full-time or part-time employees.
+Our focus on the development and commercialization of vilobelimab requires us to optimize cash utilization and to manage and operate our business with limited personnel.
 We cannot assure you that we will be able to hire additional employees and/or retain adequate staffing levels to develop and commercialize vilobelimab or run our operations or to accomplish all the objectives that we otherwise would seek to accomplish.